GoogleCloudPlatform/gatekeeper-securitycenter/setup/README.md

 When the script is done, it prints the values you need to deploy the controller resources using the `kpt` package in the [`manifests`](../manifests) directory.

-##
+## Troubleshooting

 The script is designed to be idempotent.
-This means that if you encounter issues, you can run the script again
+This means that if you encounter issues, you can run the script again.